Scalawag: Louisiana

-Wetta shows that New Orleans was a major Scalawag center.
+Wetta shows that New Orleans was a major scalawag center.
 Their leaders were well-educated lawyers, physicians, teachers, ministers, business owners, and civil servants.
 Many had Northern ties or were born in the North, moving to the booming city of New Orleans before the 1850s.
 Few were cotton or sugar planters.
 Most had been Whigs before the war, but many had been Democrats.
 Nearly all were Unionists during the War.
 They had joined a Republican coalition with blacks but gave, at best, weak support to black suffrage, black office holding, or social equality.
 Wetta says that their "cosmopolitanism broke the mold of southern provincialism" typical of their southern-democratic opponents.
 That is, scalawags had "a broader worldview."

 Mississippi

-The most prominent scalawag of all was James L. Alcorn of Mississippi.
-Alcorn was elected to the U.S. Senate in 1865, but like all Southerners, he was not allowed to sit while the Republican Congress pondered Reconstruction.
+The most prominent scalawag was Mississippi Senator James L. Alcorn.
+Elected to the U.S. Senate in 1865, he was not allowed to sit while the Republican Congress pondered Reconstruction.
 Alcorn supported suffrage for freedmen and endorsed the Fourteenth Amendment, as demanded by the Republicans in Congress.
 Alcorn became the leader of the scalawags, who composed about a third of the Republicans in the state, in coalition with carpetbaggers and freedmen.
-Elected governor by the Republicans in 1869, Alcorn served from 1870 to 1871.
-As a modernized, Alcorn appointed many like-minded former Whigs, even if they were Democrats.
+Elected governor in 1869, Alcorn served from 1870 to 1871.
+Alcorn appointed many like-minded former Whigs, even if they were Democrats.
 Alcorn strongly supported education, including public schools for blacks only, and a new college for them, now known as Alcorn State University.
 Alcorn maneuvered to make his ally Hiram Revels its president.
 Radical Republicans opposed Alcorn and were angry at his patronage policy.
 One complained that Alcorn's policy was to see "the old civilization of the South modernized" rather than lead a total political, social and economic revolution.

-Alcorn resigned the governorship to become a U.S. Senator (1871–1877), replacing his ally Hiram Revels, the first African American senator.
-Senator Alcorn urged the removal of the political disabilities of white southerners, rejected Radical Republican proposals to enforce social equality by federal legislation, denounced the federal cotton tax as robbery, and defended separate schools for both races in Mississippi.
-Although a former enslaver, Alcorn characterized slavery as cancer upon the body of the Nation and expressed the gratification that he and many other Southerners felt over its destruction.
+Alcorn resigned the governorship to become a U.S. Senator (1871–1877), replacing Revels, the first African American senator.
+Alcorn urged the removal of the political disabilities of white southerners, rejected Radical Republican proposals to enforce social equality by federal legislation, denounced the federal cotton tax as robbery, and defended separate schools for both races in Mississippi.
+Although a former enslaver, Alcorn characterized slavery as "cancer upon the body of the Nation" and expressed the gratification that he and many other Southerners felt over its destruction.

 Alcorn led a furious political battle with Senator Adelbert Ames, the carpetbagger who led the other faction of the Republican Party in Mississippi.
-The fight ripped apart the party, with most blacks supporting Ames and many—including Revels- supporting Alcorn.
+The fight ripped apart the party, with most blacks supporting Ames and many (including Revels) supporting Alcorn.
 In 1873, they both sought a decision by running for governor.
 The Radicals and most African Americans supported Ames, while Alcorn won the votes of conservative whites and most of the scalawags.
 Ames won by a vote of 69,870 to 50,490, and Alcorn retired from state politics.

 Newton Knight has gained increased attention since the 2016 release of the feature film Free State of Jones.